Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Explainability

 Saliency approaches focus on answering the `where' question, identifying influential input locations for the model's decision.
 In contrast, counterfactual explanations address the `what' question by seeking small changes in the input that alter the model's prediction.
 Counterfactual analysis aims to identify features $X$ within the input $x$ that led to the outcome $y = f(x)$ by creating a new input instance $x'$ where $X$ is modified, resulting in a different outcome $y'$.
 The modified input instance $x'$ serves as the counterfactual example, and $y'$ represents the contrasting class, such as `What changes in the traffic scenario would cause the vehicle to stop moving?'
 It could be a red light.

 Since the input space consists of semantic dimensions and is modifiable, assessing the causality of input components is straightforward.
-Li et al. \cite{li2020make} recently proposed a causal inference technique for identifying risky objects.
-Bansal et al. \cite{bansal2018chauffeurnet} evaluated ChaufferNet using hand-designed causal factors.
+Li et al. \cite{li2020make} proposed a causal inference technique for identifying risky objects.
 Steex \cite{jacob2022steex} developed a counterfactual method that modifies the style of the region to explain the visual model.
 The semantic input provides a high-level object representation, making it more interpretable compared to pixel-level representations.

-Zhang et al. \cite{zhang2021learning}, Bansal et al. \cite{bansal2018chauffeurnet}, Hu et al. \cite{hu2022st}, and Yihan Hu et al. \cite{hu2023planningoriented} all utilize a similar top-down visibility map representation.
+Bansal et al. \cite{bansal2018chauffeurnet} explore the underlying causes of particular outcomes by examining the ChauffeurNet model using manually crafted inputs that involve omitting particular objects.

-In End-to-End driving, the steering, throttle, and brake driving outputs can be complemented with auxiliary outputs that provide counterfactual explanations.
-Chitta et al. \cite{chitta2022transfuserc116} propose an explainable auxiliary output using the A* planner.
-Sadat et al. \cite{sadat2020perceive} generate a probabilistic semantic occupancy map over space and time.
-Shao et al. \cite{shao2023safetyc117} design a system, as shown in Fig. \ref{exp}(b), which generates a safety mind map that infers potential failures with the assistance of an intermediate object density map.
+In End-to-End driving, the steering, throttle, and brake driving outputs can be complemented with auxiliary outputs such as the occupancy and interpretable semantics to demonstrate a specific degree of counterfactual understandability.
+Chitta et al. \cite{chitta2022transfuserc116} introduce an auxiliary output (semantics map) that employs the A* planner to address a counterfactual inquiry of ``What is the possibility of a collision without braking".
+Shao et al. \cite{shao2023safetyc117} designed a system, as shown in Fig. \ref{exp}(b), which infers counterfactual reasoning for the potential failures with the assistance of an intermediate object density map.
+Sadat et al. \cite{sadat2020perceive} generate a probabilistic semantic occupancy map over space and time, capturing the positions of diverse road agents.
+Occupancy maps provide a counterfactual explanation as they act as an intermediary representation to the motion planning system, higher occupancy probabilities will discourages the maneuvers while lower occupancy will encourage them.